SWiM Promotion Outcomes 2021

-Supporting Women in MDHS (SWiM) is a tailored mentoring for promotion program that aims to promote diversity, inclusion and support equitable academic promotion in the Faculty of Medicine, Dentistry, and Health Sciences.
+Supporting Women in MDHS (SWiM) is a tailored mentoring program that aims to support equitable academic promotion in the Faculty of Medicine, Dentistry, and Health Sciences.

-In 2021, we delivered the inaugural SWiM Mentoring Program to 26 x Level C and 11 x Level D women academics from each of the schools within MDHS.
+In 2021, the inaugural SWiM Mentoring Program was offered to 26 x Level C and 11 x Level D women academics from each of the schools within MDHS.
 Of these, 14 participants applied for promotion to Level D, and 8 applied for promotion to Level E.

 SWiM participants reported that an important benefit of the program was the community building aspect; of getting to know other academics within the faculty and expanding their networks.
 Additional benefits included having a mentor outside of their field/school, building new professional relationships and collaborations, the peer support network and the practical workshops on application development.

-Below is a summary of the program's impact including the success rates for promotion of SWiM Program Mentees in 2021.
+Below is a summary of the program's outcomes and promotions in 2021.

 In the Faculty of Medicine, Dentistry and Health Sciences, there was an increase in promotion applications from women in 2021.
 68% were Level D applicants, compared to 64% in 2020, and 67% Level E applicants, compared to 50% in 2020.
 Given the gendered impact of COVID-19, this is a significant outcome.
 Of the successful promotions, 79% of Level D promotions were SWiM participants, and 75% of Professorial Level E promotions were SWiM participants.